Date of Degree

 Copyright 2012 Elham T. Kateeb

 Kateeb, Elham Talib.
-"Factors related to the use of atraumatic restorative treatment (ART) in pre and post-pediatric dentistry programs and in pediatric dentistry practices in the US." dissertation, University of Iowa, 2012.
+"Factors related to the use of atraumatic restorative treatment (ART) in pre and post-pediatric dentistry programs and in pediatric dentistry practices in the US."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.